 Knowing your Glucose-Ketone Index (GKI) and how to properly calculate it is an important step to being successful with the Ketogenic Diet.
-Our Glucose-Ketone Guide explains the basics of measuring your GKI and understanding the results as well as how to make the needed dietary changes to improve your GKI numbers.
+Our Glucose-Ketone Index Guide explains the basics of measuring your GKI and understanding the results as well as how to make the needed dietary changes to improve your Glucose-Ketone Index numbers.

 What is the Glucose Ketone Index (GKI)?

 The Glucose-Ketone Index (or GKI for short) is the ratio of your blood glucose levels and your blood ketone levels (both measured in mmol/dl) and gives a more accurate and standardized insight into how your body is adapting to the ketogenic diet.
 The initial goal of many people on the ketogenic diet is to get their body into “ketosis” with high blood ketone levels, However, the long-term benefits of the ketogenic diet are not from the elevated blood ketone levels, but from lower blood glucose levels and improved insulin sensitivity.
 In fact, we see a good number of people starting out on the keto lifestyle that continue to have high blood glucose levels despite having high blood ketone levels.

 The Glucose-Ketone Index was first used by cancer researchers at Boston College (Joshua Meidenbauer and Thomas Seyfried) and published in the journal Nutrition & Metabolism in 2015.
-Their original research used the GKI to track how brain cancer patients responded to a ketogenic diet and gave the researchers a way to track both blood glucose and ketone levels and their relationship to either other.
+Their original research used the GKI to track how brain cancer patients responded to a ketogenic diet and gave the researchers a way to track both blood glucose and ketone levels and their relationship to each other.